tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-mulan's gender Journey over the course of of the movie feels very familiar to many trans and non-binary people first in honor to us all the village women attempt to sculpt Mulan into an ideal woman more specifically an ideal wife Mulan fails the test of Womanhood when her meeting with the Matchmaker goes horribly arai as Mulan acknowledges this failure in reflection she poses a question that most trans people know intimately when will my reflection show who I am inside
+<mark>Mulan's gender journey over the course of the movie feels very familiar <mark yikes>to many trans and non-binary people.</mark></mark> First, in "Honor to Us All," the village women attempt to sculpt Mulan into an ideal woman - more specifically, an ideal wife.</mark> <mark num=2>Mulan fails the test of womanhood when her meeting with the Matchmaker goes horribly awry.
+As Mulan acknowledges this failure in "Reflection," she poses a question that most trans people know intimately: "When will my reflection show who I am inside?"</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.queer_mulan at=" ¶ 5"%}>

-Mulan’s gender journey over the course of the movie feels very familiar to me as a nonbinary trans person.
-First, in "[Honor to Us All(https://www.youtube.com/watch?v=ZnUEDaeoF0Q)]," the village women attempt to sculpt Mulan into an ideal woman — and more specifically, an ideal wife.
-It surprises some of my friends that this has always been my favorite scene in the movie, and that as a child, I longed to dress as Mulan in full bridal garb for Halloween.
-But this actually fits my experience navigating gender: I was a child who was excellent at embodying girlhood and wanted badly to become a beautiful, graceful, feminine woman… but it just wasn’t in the cards for me.
-Mulan, too, fails the test of womanhood when her meeting with the Matchmaker goes horribly awry.
-As Mulan acknowledges this failure in "Reflection," she poses a question that most trans people know intimately: "When will my reflection show who I am inside?"
-And what exactly would that reflection be?
+<mark>Mulan’s gender journey over the course of the movie feels very familiar to me as a nonbinary trans person.
+First, in "[Honor to Us All(https://www.youtube.com/watch?v=ZnUEDaeoF0Q)]," the village women attempt to sculpt Mulan into an ideal woman — and more specifically, an ideal wife.</mark> It surprises some of my friends that this has always been my favorite scene in the movie, and that as a child, I longed to dress as Mulan in full bridal garb for Halloween.
+But this actually fits my experience navigating gender: I was a child who was excellent at embodying girlhood and wanted badly to become a beautiful, graceful, feminine woman… but it just wasn’t in the cards for me. <mark>Mulan, too, fails the test of womanhood when her meeting with the Matchmaker goes horribly awry.
+As Mulan acknowledges this failure in "Reflection," she poses a question that most trans people know intimately: "When will my reflection show who I am inside?"</mark> And what exactly would that reflection be?
 If Mulan isn’t a woman, then who (or what) is she?

 </from>
 </compare>